akka/akka-persistence-r2dbc/docs/src/main/paradox/overview.md

   version=$project.version$
 }

-This plugin depends on Akka 2.6.x and note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.
+This plugin depends on Akka $akka.version$ or later, and note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.